ToraNova/text-office/README.md

 echo 'export PATH="$PATH:$HOME/.local/bin"' >> $HOME/.zshrc
 ```

-Alternatively, you can install the tool globally to /usr/ with `sudo pip install document-reporter`.
+Alternatively, you can install the tool globally to /usr/ with `sudo pip install text-office`.
 This is not recommended!

 ## Getting Started
 Checkout the walkthrough for a use-case creating a penetration testing report using .md files.